VRT

 "Future Media Hubs lets European media organisations collaborate on themes that have an impact on the local media sector as well as the public, such as artificial intelligence.
 This way, the insights, ideas and experiences of network members can make a difference.
 In addition, this structural cooperation is necessary to innovate on a relevant scale and put important themes on the international agenda.
 In doing so, we strengthen both the media sector and local ecosystems."

 A successful collaboration with a particular partner is also often followed up.
 For instance, VRT has already worked twice with the Finnish broadcaster Yle.
-In a first project, the broadcasters experimented with the possibilities of the metaverse, a virtual world we create ourselves.
+In a first project, the broadcasters experimented with the possibilities of virtual worlds.
 This helped research how, in the future, you can experience media as a 'virtual person' in a completely new way.
-A second collaboration goes a step further and looks at the existing metaversum of 'Roblox' to develop new and safe experiences for younger audiences.
+A second collaboration goes a step further and looks at the existing game platform of 'Roblox' to develop new and safe experiences for younger audiences.
+A process that ultimately resulted in a customised virtual world for the Eurovision Song Contest.

 I love the no-nonsenseness of working with Future Media Hubs partners.
 Democratization of technology means anyone can do wonders with it - not rocket science.
 Together with VRT, we’ve learned to build lifelike virtual humans and amazing Roblox worlds.